tslocum/sriracha/CONFIGURATION.md

 # Address:Port to listen for HTTP connections on.
 serve: localhost:8080

+# Client IP address header.
+Must be set when running behind a reverse proxy.
+# When running behind CloudFlare, use CF-Connecting-IP.
+When running without
+# a reverse proxy, leave blank.
+header: X-Forwarded-For

 # Long random string of text used when one-way hashing data.
 Must not change once set.
 saltdata: CHANGEME_Random_Data_Here